BUILD: The Dev Conference for AI & Apps (Nov. 4-6)

 Some data warehouses and data platforms (including Snowflake) have designed proprietary tools to ingest data.
 These capabilities take ingestion and integration to the next level, streamlining the process while optimizing resource usage.

-What Is an Enterprise Data Warehouse (EDW)?
-Benefits & Components
+What Is a Data Warehouse?
+Types, Benefits & Components

 Discover what an enterprise data warehouse (EDW) is, explore key benefits, and how it supports modern data warehouse solutions.